Homemade Disinfectant Wipes: Cheap, Effective Recipes

 Recipes for Homemade Disinfectant Wipes?

+Homemade disinfectant wipes can be a cost-effective and eco-friendly alternative to store-bought ones.
 We asked our frugal readers to share their favorite recipes for homemade disinfectant wipes.
-See if one of their suggestions can help you save money:
+See if one of their suggestions below can help you save money.

 Inexpensive Homemade Clorox Wipes